Autogenesis: A Self-Evolving Agent Protocol: Comparison with Other Protocols

 \subsection{Evolvable Resource Management}

-\textbf{Lifecycle Ops}: Lifecycle operations refer to standardized procedures for initializing, registering, constructing, and decommissioning protocol-managed components.
-Autogenesis provides explicit lifecycle operators so that updates can be applied safely to well-defined targets.
-A2A and MCP do not provide comprehensive lifecycle management across heterogeneous component types.
+\textbf{Lifecycle Ops.} \projectname provides standardized lifecycle operators for initialization, registration, construction, and decommissioning.
+These operators ensure that updates are applied to well-defined and protocol-governed targets.
+A2A offers partial lifecycle support for agents.
+MCP does not define lifecycle management across heterogeneous component types.

-\textbf{Versioning and Rollback}: Version lineage and rollback provide the foundation for safe evolution: every update yields an auditable snapshot, supports comparison, and enables restoration when regressions occur.
-Autogenesis integrates version management as a protocol capability.
-A2A and MCP do not natively support version lineage for protocol-managed components, making systematic evolution difficult.
+\textbf{Versioning and Rollback.} Version lineage and rollback form the safety foundation of closed-loop evolution.
+Each update produces an immutable snapshot that supports comparison, auditing, and restoration after regressions. \projectname integrates versioning as a first-class protocol capability.
+A2A and MCP do not natively support version lineage over protocol-managed components, which limits systematic evolution.

-\textbf{Registry and Retrieval}: This dimension captures whether the protocol supports unified registration, listing, and retrieval of components (optionally via semantic search) to enable reuse and scalable coordination.
-Autogenesis maintains a registry of protocol-registered components and supports retrieval to reduce duplication and improve composability.
-A2A and MCP provide partial discovery mechanisms but do not define a unified management plane over heterogeneous components.
+\textbf{Registry and Retrieval.} \projectname maintains a unified registry of protocol-registered resources and supports semantic retrieval to reduce duplication and improve composability across tasks.
+A2A and MCP provide partial discovery mechanisms, but they do not define a unified management plane over heterogeneous component types.

-\textbf{Contract Generation}: Contract generation refers to producing consolidated, up-to-date capability and constraint specifications (e.g., tool actions, arguments, preconditions, usage constraints) for reliable orchestration and reduced prompt bloat.
-Autogenesis supports contract generation as a systematic form of context engineering.
-A2A and MCP generally rely on static descriptions or application-layer documentation without protocol-level contract aggregation.
+\textbf{Contract Generation.} \projectname supports automated generation of consolidated capability specifications that enumerate tool actions, arguments, preconditions, and usage constraints.
+This provides a principled form of context engineering that reduces prompt bloat and improves orchestration reliability.
+A2A and MCP rely on static descriptions or application-layer documentation without protocol-level contract aggregation.